zqfang/GSEApy/README.rst

-GSEAPY: Gene Set Enrichment Analysis in Python
+GSEAPY
 ========

-GSEAPY is a python wrapper for **GESA**.
+GSEAPY: Gene Set Enrichment Analysis in Python.

-GSEAPY is used for convenient GO enrichments and produce **publishable quality figures** from python.
+GSEAPY is a python wrapper for **GESA**.It's used for convenient GO enrichments and produce **publishable quality figures** from python.

 GSEAPY could be used for **RNA-seq, ChIP-seq, Microarry** data.